MJKWoolnough/form/README.md

 type ErrorMap map[string]error
 ```

-ErrorMap is a map of all of the keys that experienced errors
+ErrorMap is a map of all of the keys that experienced errors.

 #### func (ErrorMap) Error

 ```go
 func (ErrorMap) Error() string
 ```
-Error implements the error interface
+Error implements the error interface.

 #### type Errors